 The Policy Recommendation Engine eliminates the guessing game that IT teams normally play when configuring their security policies with real-time cognitive templates based on industry, region and deployment size.
 As policies are being configured, recommendations will be dynamically displayed that clearly indicate how current inputs match up to peers.
 If administrators choose to apply the recommendations, they can do so with the simple click of a button.

-Register for the IBM Security webinar, “Announcing IBM MaaS360 with Watson: Business Dashboards for Apps & Cognitive Policy Recommendation Engine,” on June 20, 2018, where IBM MaaS360 experts will demonstrate each of these new features.
+Watch the on-demand IBM Security webinar, “Announcing IBM MaaS360 with Watson: Business Dashboards for Apps & Cognitive Policy Recommendation Engine,” to see IBM MaaS360 experts demonstrate each of these new features.
 Experience a better way to manage your endpoints and mobile devices, and gain a better understanding about your app deployments, which could help you take an informed approach to policy management.